ckieras/CSCI-125-R-Project/README.md

 match(56.978,lk)
 indextoyear(30)

+In what year did the highest and lowest temperatures occur?
+Highest: 2002
+Lowest: 1909

 ##EX 6
 plot(0:11,lk[121:132], xlab='year (2000-2011)', ylab ='temp')
 Do you see any pattern to the data?
 Are temperatures rising?